hashicorp/terraform-provider-aws/website/docs/d/instance.html.markdown

   * `device_name` - The physical name of the device.
   * `no_device` - Whether the specified device included in the device mapping was suppressed or not (Boolean).
   * `virtual_name` - The virtual device name.
-* `iam_instance_profile` - The name of the instance profile associated with the Instance.
+* `iam_instance_profile` - The ID of the instance profile associated with the Instance.
 * `ipv6_addresses` - The IPv6 addresses associated to the Instance, if applicable. **NOTE**: Unlike the IPv4 address, this doesn't change if you attach an EIP to the instance.
 * `instance_type` - The type of the Instance.
 * `key_name` - The key name of the Instance.